-Peter Lacovara is one of this country's foremost experts in Egyptology.
-His fieldwork includes site supervision at locations such as the Valley of the Kings at Thebes and the Sphinx/Isis Temple, among others.
-Since Lacovara came to the Carlos Museum nearly nine years ago, Emory has become one of the south's leading centers for ancient Egyptian and Near Eastern art.
+Peter Lacovara is one of this country's foremost experts in Egyptian Archaeology.
+His fieldwork includes excavations at the Valley of the Kings at Thebes and the Sphinx and Pyramids of Giza, Abydos, Hierakonpolis and he is currently co-directing work at the Palace of Amenhotep III at Malqata with the Metropolitan Museum of Art.
+Since Lacovara came to the Michael C. Carlos Museum in 1998, Emory has become one of the South's leading centers for ancient Egyptian and Near Eastern art and archaeology.
 In 1999, Lacovara was the driving force behind the Carlos Museum's acquisition of a large collection of ancient Egyptian materials from a small museum in Niagara Falls, Ontario.
 Included in that collection was a mummy believed to be Ramesses I, the patriarch of one of ancient Egypt's greatest dynasties.
 In 2003, when a delegation led by Lacovara and museum Director Bonnie Speed returned the pharaoh to Egypt and residence at the Luxor Museum, the University earned the thanks of a grateful Egyptian nation.

 Peter Lacovara's CV in brief:

 Ph.D., Egyptian Archaeology, Oriental Institute of the University of Chicago, 1993